The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 WASAD took another look, at newer technology.
 It developed a panoramic day/night vision system that included automatic target detection and recognition whilst on the move, connected via voice recognition to the fire control system on a modified Challenger 2.

 The VERDI-2 Warrior was designed to test 2-man crew concepts and the ability to manoeuvre using only indirect vision.
-It had a side-by-side crew station, each with two CRT displays that could show mapping information, GPS data, symbology and other sensor information.
-VERDI-2 only had a crew of two, both side by side.
+It had a side-by-side crew station, each with two CRT displays that could show mapping information, GPS data, symbology, and other sensor information.
+VERDI-2 only had a crew of two, both side by side (although during trials, a safety driver was used in the original drivers’ position)

 The sensor package was upgraded, using the automatic threat detection and identification systems from WASAD and this included audio warnings to the crew of potential danger.